Richard Serra, master of large-scale sculpture, dies aged 85 - KESQ

 By Oscar Holland, CNN

-(CNN) — Artist Richard Serra, whose monumental abstract sculptures transformed museums, public parks and even entire landscapes, has died aged 85.
+(CNN) — Artist Richard Serra, whose monumental abstract sculptures transformed museums, public spaces and even entire landscapes, has died aged 85.

-The American sculptor died from pneumonia at his home in New York on Tuesday, his lawyer John Silberman told the New York Times.
+The American sculptor died from pneumonia at his home in New York on Tuesday, the New York Times first reported.
+His lawyer John Silberman confirmed the details to CNN.

 Across his six-decade career, Serra established himself as one of the most celebrated artists in postwar America.